swc-bb/2018-03-13-Potsdam-Berlin/index.md

   the pitch.
 -->
 <p>
-	This workshop is a <strong>R-Workshop</strong> with a focus on scientific computing and reproducible research.
+	This workshop focuses on <strong>scientific computing</strong> and <strong>reproducible research</strong> using tool such as the
+	<strong>shell</strong>, <strong>git</strong> and <strong>R</strong>.
+The workshop is aimed at participants who already have basic
-	Everyone with basic knowledge of R or a similar scripting language, such as Python or Matlab, among others, is invited to <strong>join and getting in touch with tools and structures to write scientific code with a high-quality, that is reproducible and follows a well-documented standard</strong>.
+	experience with R. You should be comfortable with using R to read, subset and visualize a dataset, as well as perform tasks conditionally (with if-else statements) and repeatedly (with for and lapply loops).
+If so, you are invited to join and getting in touch with tools and structures to write scientific code with a high-quality, that is reproducible and follows a well- documented standard.
 </p>
 <p>
   <a href="{{site.swc_site}}">Software Carpentry</a>